 - Edit the package.json file manually or use a tool like npm shonkwrap to remove the shrinkwrap-resolved URLs in the package npm-shrinkwrap.json file

-- Republish the edited package to a private hosted npm repository in Nexus.
+- Republish the edited package to a privately hosted npm repository in Nexus Repository.

 - Possibly publish additional dependency packages to your private hosted registry.

 In the PhantomJS package case, one can either download the binary and manually install it on the PATH or you can override the location where the installer gets it's binary to an internal server URL you host.
-For the second option, you could create a hosted site repository in Nexus and upload the required downloads into it.
-Or in Nexus Repository Manager 3.x, create a RAW format proxy repository to the remote site containing the downloads.
+For the second option, you could create a hosted site repository in Nexus Repository 3 and upload the required downloads into it.
+Or in Nexus Repository 3, create a RAW format proxy repository to the remote site containing the downloads.

-For node-saas post install script, you may be able to override binary download location that is used.
+For node-saas post-install script, you may be able to override the binary download location that is used.